DouglasUrner/GDP1/units/4/assignments/3-game-mods/index.md

    - Most important.
    - Easiest.
    - Best "return on investment."
+1. In your notes plan out your changes - identify the ones you plan to make, plan steps, make sketches, etc.
 1. Start implementing your changes - see how much you can get done by the due date.
 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.